Inventory Micro App - Part 2

 Hook the CI pipeline to the CD pipeline

-The last stage in the CI pipeline updates the version number in the requirements.yaml
+The last stage in the CI pipeline updates the version number in the requirements.yaml to the version of the helm chart

 that was just built.
 Through a couple naming conventions the only thing the pipeline needs in order to interact

-with the CD process is a kubernetes secret named gitops-cd-secret
+with the CD process is a kubernetes secret named gitops-cd-secret that provides the details needed

 to connect to the git repo to push updates.